A decreased appetite is when your desire to eat is reduced. The medical term for a loss of appetite is anorexia.

 - What other symptoms are present?

-Tests may be done to determine the cause of decreased appetite.
-These may include imaging tests, such as x-ray or ultrasound.
+Tests that may be done include imaging tests, such as x-ray or ultrasound.
 Blood and urine tests may also be ordered.

 In cases of severe malnutrition, nutrients are given through a vein (intravenously).
 This may require a hospital stay.